bitlap/intellij-sbt-dependency-analyzer/README.md

 ## More Details

-The plugin utilizes the following sbt tasks.
-However, rest assured that the plugin has been optimized to minimize redundant executions:
+The plugin utilizes the following sbt commands.
+However, rest assured that the plugin has been optimized to minimize the number of executions as much as possible: `organization`,`moduleName`,`dependencyDot`,`reload`,`update`

-1. `organization`
-2. `moduleName`
-3. `dependencyDot`
-4. `reload`
-5. `update`

 ## Advanced Setup